reevoo/sapience-rb/README.md

 #### Configuration by sapience.yml file

-Add a `config/sapience.yml` file to you appplication.
+Add a `config/sapience.yml` file to your application.
+The config file contains sections for different environments.
+When using with rails or grape the environment will be set by the framework.
+When using as standalone, use ENV variable `SAPIENCE_ENV` for setting the environment.

 Or if you, like us, have many projects that use the same configuration you can create your own gem with a shared .yml config.
 Have a look at [reevoo/reevoo_sapience-rb](https://github.com/reevoo/reevoo_sapience-rb) for an example .
 See below an example of how to configure "sapience.yml":

 ```yaml
 default: